Journey in Faith

 The season of Advent invites us to renew our lives in preparation for the coming of Jesus.
 The people who heard the message of John the Baptist repented for their sins and were baptized as a sign of God’s forgiveness.
 In Baptism, our sins are forgiven, and we receive the gift of the Holy Spirit, who helps us in our life of discipleship.
 Led by the Holy Spirit, we use this Advent season to renew our lives so that we, like John the Baptist, might prepare the way for Jesus.

 As John the Baptist prepared the way for Jesus, Baptism commissions us to prepare the way of the Lord.
 The gift of the Holy Spirit leads us to continually renew our lives so that we might lead others to Jesus.
 As a family, identify at least one action that you will take this week to try to be more faithful followers of Jesus.
 Conclude in prayer together that God will receive this action and use it to lead others to Jesus.
-Pray the Prayer to the Holy Spirit:
+Pray the Prayer to the Holy Spirit.

-And kindle in us the fire of your love.
+And kindle in them the fire of your love.

 Send forth your Spirit and they shall be created.